Politics of Peru: 20th century

 Following World War II, the military's ideology began to distance itself from the wealthy elite when the Center of High Military Studies began to promote studies of Manuel González Prada and José Carlos Mariátegui, creating officers that viewed the elite as sacrificing national sovereignty in order to acquire foreign capital and resulted with an undeveloped, reliant nation.
 Thus in 1963, Fernando Belaúnde Terry was elected president and proposed the first pro-worker and peasant policies for Peru.
-Belaúnde's administration was tolerant of the political left, and a variety of Marxist parties expanded during his time in office.
+Belaúnde's first administration was tolerant of the political left, and a variety of Marxist parties expanded during his time in office.

 Belaúnde was overthrown by General Juan Velasco Alvarado in 1968, who implemented Belaúnde's policies in his own unique manner.
 The Shining Path guerilla group emerged in 1968 led by Abimael Guzmán, beginning the internal conflict in Peru between the state and Shining Path forces.
 The 1979 Constitution established universal suffrage in Peru and resulted in the return of democracy at the national level.

 During the Lost Decade of the 1980s and internal conflict, political parties became weaker once again.
-Angered by President Alan García's inability to combat the crises in the nation, the armed forces began planning a coup to establish a neoliberal government in the late 1980s with Plan Verde.
+Fernando Belaúnde was once again elected in 1980 and strongly confronted Shining Path, with him and his military commanders engaging in human rights violations against populations caught in between the fighting.
+Angered by Belaúnde's successor, Alan García, and his inability to combat the crises in the nation, the armed forces began planning a coup to establish a neoliberal government in the late 1980s with Plan Verde.
 Peruvians shifted their support for authoritarian leader Alberto Fujimori, who was supported by the military following his win in the 1990 Peruvian general election.

 Fujimori essentially adopted the policies outlined in the military's Plan Verde and turned Peru into a neoliberal nation.
 Fujimori's civil-military government established sentiments in Peru that politics were slower than brute military force while governing.
 The 1979 Constitution was changed after the Fujimori's self-coup where the president dissolved the Congress and established the new 1993 Constitution.
 One of the changes to the 1979 Constitution was the possibility of the president's immediate re-election (Article 112) which made possible the re-election of Fujimori in the following years.
-After Fujimori's resignation, the transitional government of Valentín Paniagua changed Article 112 and called for new elections in 2001 where Alejandro Toledo was elected.